MVA Problem Solver

 If another repairer does the repairs (even with permission from the insurer) the insurer is usually not responsible for the quality of the repairs which may mean a dispute with the repairer.
 If you want your own repairer to do the repairs rather than the insurer’s, the insurer may offer you a cash settlement to do this.
 However, you need to be mindful that if you do this you will lose any life time guarantee of repair that your insurer may offer.
 What this means is that if the repairs are not done correctly then you will need to take this up with your repairer directly.
 For more information, click on the “What do I do if the insurer gives me the money to do the repairs?” button below.

 If you do not believe the insurers repairer is capable of repairing your car (because they lack the qualifications or skills) this can be difficult to prove.
 You should gather all your evidence and raise it with the insurer’s internal dispute resolution.
-You can find their details using the Financial Ombudsman Service’s member search.
+You can find their details using the Australian Financial Complaints Authority’s member search function.
 You can use our “Raising a Dispute” sample letter generator to help you in this process.